Get Metformin Online

 It does not work for people who have type 1 diabetes because people with type 1 diabetes are unable to produce their own insulin in their pancreas.
 For patients with type 1 diabetes, insulin injections are the first line of treatment.

-How does Metformin work?
+How Does Metformin Work?

 Insulin is a hormone that is produced by your pancreas.
 When your pancreas does not produce enough insulin or is insulin resistant, it results in elevated blood sugar levels.

 Usually, you will take it anywhere from one to three times a day with food.
-Be sure to also drink plenty of fluids while taking Metformin unless your doctor tells you otherwise.
+Be sure to also drink plenty of fluids while taking metformin, unless your doctor tells you otherwise.

 Your dosage of Metformin will depend on any other medications you may be taking, your response to current or previous treatment and your current medical condition.

 Your doctor will likely start you at a lower dose of Metformin and gradually increase your prescription to minimize discomfort as you become accustomed to the medication.
 Be sure to follow your doctor’s instructions carefully.

-If you are on any other diabetes medication such as chlorpropamide, your doctor may give you special instructions for stopping or continuing the old medication while starting Metformin.
+If you are on any other diabetes medication such as chlorpropamide, your doctor may give you special instructions for stopping or continuing the old medication while starting metformin.

-You’ll need to check your blood sugar regularly and your doctor will work out a plan with you to keep track of your results and which should be shared with your doctor.
+You’ll need to check your blood sugar regularly and your doctor will work out a plan with you to keep track of your results, which should be shared with your doctor.

-What doses of metformin are available?
+What Doses of Metformin are Available?